LRSC COVID-19 protocols for Fall 2021

 Students and employees who test positive will undergo campus restrictions for 10 days from the start of symptoms or from the date of their positive test if asymptomatic.

-Students and employees who are a close contact of a household member or roommate will undergo campus restrictions for 10 days (which starts after they separate from the positive household member) unless they can produce two consecutive rapid test negative results taken no earlier than day seven or they can produce one negative PCR test result taken no earlier than day seven.
+Students and employees who are a close contact of a household member or roommate will undergo campus restrictions for 10 days (which starts after they separate from the positive household member) if they can produce two consecutive rapid test negative results taken no earlier than day seven or they can produce one negative PCR test result taken no earlier than day seven.
+If the close contact chooses not to test, they will be restricted for 14 days.

 Employees and students living off campus will not be allowed on campus until their period of campus restrictions is over and they are asymptomatic.
 Should work or school materials be needed, permission to be on campus (temporarily) may be coordinated with the approval of the Human Resources Director.